k3s-io/docs/docs/architecture/architecture.md

 weight: 1
 ---

+import ThemedImage from '@theme/ThemedImage';
+import useBaseUrl from '@docusaurus/useBaseUrl';

 This page describes the architecture of a high-availability K3s server cluster and how it differs from a single-node server cluster.

 It also describes how agent nodes are registered with K3s servers.